340:40-7-12. Excluded income sources

 (iv) a form of identity;

 (C) adoptive parent and child are Oklahoma residents;

 (D) child is 5 years of age and younger.
-When a child turns 6 years of age during the 12-month eligibility period, household income remains exempt until the next renewal; and
+When a child turns 6 years of age during the 12-month eligibility period, household income remains exempt until the next renewal;

 (7) Household income when at least one child attends an Early Head Start-Child Care Partnership (EHS-CCP) grant program or an Oklahoma Early Childhood Program (OECP).
-The household income is exempt for all children in care when at least one child attends an EHS-CCP grant program or an OECP and the household meets the income threshold, per OKDHS Appendix C-4, Child Care Eligibility/Copayment Chart. • 7
+The household income is exempt for all children in child care when at least one child attends an EHS-CCP grant program or an OECP and the household meets the income threshold, per OKDHS Appendix C-4, Child Care Eligibility/Copayment Chart. • 7

 (10) Reimbursements.
 Reimbursements for past or future expenses not exceeding actual expenses are excluded. • 9